damienakap/UHCC_Imua_Arliss_2018/README.md

 ### Prerequisites

-Requires the Arduino IDE to compile.
+Requires the Arduino IDE to compile and the libraries needed to use the Adafruit 10-DOF IMU Breakout, and Ultimate GPS v3.

 ### Installing